-It was in 1968 in which File-based databases were first introduced.
-With file-based databases, data was kept in a flat-file.
+It was in 1968 in File-based databases were first introduced.
+With file-based databases, data was kept in a flat file.
 Although files offer many advantages, however, they have a few disadvantages.
-One of the main benefits is that the file system supports a variety of accessibility methods—e.g. the sequential or indexed, as well as random.
+One of the main benefits is that the file system supports a variety of accessibility methods—e.g. sequential or indexed, as well as random.

-SAP DB got its name from the SAP database management system (DBMS) that it was based on.
+SAP DB got its name from the SAP database management system (DBMS) that it was based.
 SAP DB is a platform-independent database technology that combines Oracle’s DB2 extension and Informix’s Advanced Database Engine.
-It is a complex programming language that requires a third-generation language like COBOL, BASIC.
+It is a complex programming language that requires a third-generation language like COBOL, and BASIC.